 I think it is time for a Wild West Cowboys and Dinosaurs Dig Roundup interactive dark ride.
 It would be fun to see that T-Rex wearing a ten gallon hat and shooting guns with his tiny little hands.

 When Bear Country was renamed Critter Country for the arrival of Splash Mountain in 1989, Disneyland created a line of plush toy critters that were sold in The Briar Patch store (they may have been sold at Crocodile Mercantile, too--I can't remember).
 Here we see a frog (which I found on Ebay years ago) and a mouse (which I bought in 1989 at the park).
-There was also a turtle and a hedgehog.
+There was also a turtle, hedgehog, and another little rodent.
 At some point, there was a "Critter Country" animated series planned--not sure if these little guys were part of that.
 The unknown critters were kicked out of the Briar Patch a long time ago.

 Back in 1983, I got this great T-shirt with Dreamfinder and Figment from Epcot's Imagination attraction.
 This ride was a favorite of my whole family, and sadly, Disney took out what made the adventure so special.
 What amazed me is how the cars split up and followed the flying airship for an entire song sequence---I only later found out that there were five airships and sets of animatronics on a turntable---amazing!
 We also really liked the "Morning Mist" smell.
 Figment, here's hoping Disney decides to make your ride imaginative again.